hamid-xcerlabs/commerce-intelligence-system/architecture-reference/README.md

 # Architecture Reference

-This folder contains a structural overview of the Commerce Intelligence System workflow.
+This directory contains a simplified structural representation of the Commerce Intelligence System.

-The sample provided is a simplified reference demonstrating the high-level node architecture and data flow.

-**Excluded by design:**
+The purpose is to demonstrate system design and workflow thinking without exposing production-level implementation.

+## Included
+- High-level node architecture
+- Conceptual data flow

+## Excluded (intentionally)
-- Prompt engineering layers
+- Prompt engineering logic
-- API configurations
+- API credentials and configurations
-- Optimization logic
-- Full orchestration flow
+- Full workflow orchestration
+- Optimization and scaling layers

-For system overview, see `/docs/01-system-overview.md`
+For a detailed system overview, refer to `/docs/01-system-overview.md`